 A simple 30-minute routine every weekend can make your home look fresh and new.
 I usually do this when my son sits down to watch his weekend cartoons.
 It takes me hardly 20 minutes to wipe down all surfaces and countertops.
 I use a multi-purpose spray, like this one to make my work go quicker and finish by the time my son finishes his episode.

-You have a baby?
+Do you have a baby?
 Work around nap time and keep a baby monitor close as you work.

 The easiest way to give the illusion of a clean house is to own less furniture.
 The more open space in the home, the more cleaner it looks.
 Keep this point in mind when you first set up your home.
 Buy only furniture that’s needed.
 Think about all the cleaning and maintenance you need to put in when you select the furniture pieces for your home.